by Benjamin Marks, author of “An Open Letter to the CIS” and editor-in-chief at Economics.org.au

 The prominent use of the term “public policy” also hints at their priority for policy analysis over education and radical agitation and formulation, which Hayek advocated (and the CIS quote approvingly, but I won’t go in to that here, since we have dealt with it elsewhere and we are just dealing with two specific sentences in this article).

-Other than all that, I think the first sentence of the opening two sentences of the “About CIS” page on CIS.org.au are okay.
+Other than all that, I think the first sentence of the opening two sentences of the “About CIS” page on CIS.org.au is okay.

 Moving on to the second and final sentence of the two sentences under discussion, it reads that the CIS supports “limited government”.
 In a conversation in Bodrum, Professor Hans-Hermann Hoppe pointed out that when people say they support limited government they are evidently trying to differentiate themselves from those who advocate unlimited government.
 And how many people advocate unlimited government?
-So the CIS is in good company; Gillard and Gittins, for example, do not advocate unlimited government either.
+So the CIS is in good company; for examples, neither Gillard nor Gittins advocate unlimited government.

-Finally, to support “a free enterprise economy and a free society” is one thing; to support them “under limited government” is quite another.
-If “a free enterprise economy and a free society” is so good, why can it not be allowed to function when it comes to the areas the CIS wants government to control?
-It is impossible to be “actively engaged” in supporting two conflicting principles, because as soon as you advocate one of them you undermine the other.
+Finally, to support “a free enterprise economy and a free society” is one thing; to support them “under limited government” is another.
+If “a free enterprise economy and a free society” are so good, why should they not be supported in areas the CIS wants government to control?
+To be “actively engaged” in supporting two conflicting principles means as soon as you advocate one of them you undermine the other.
 The passage “free society under limited government” clearly implies that government, especially government provision of law and order, is a necessary precondition for the market to function.
-Professor Hoppe, who is coming to Australia in November for The Mises Seminar, shows how ridiculous that argument is, as a justification for government, in just one sentence:
+Professor Hoppe, who is coming to Australia in November for The Mises Seminar, shows how ridiculous that argument is as a justification for government in just one sentence:

 Now, it is certainly correct that a market presupposes the recognition and enforcement of those rules that underlie its operation.
 But from this it does not follow that this task must be entrusted to a monopolistic agency.
 In fact, a common language or sign-system is also presupposed by the market; but one would hardly think it convincing to conclude that hence the government must ensure the observance of the rules of language.
 Just as the system of language then, the rules of market behavior emerge spontaneously and can be enforced by the “invisible hand” of self-interest.
 Without the observance of common rules of speech people could not enjoy the advantages that communication offers, and without the observance of common rules of conduct, people could not enjoy the benefits of the higher productivity of an exchange economy based on the division of labor.
 [Emphasis not Hoppe's.]